-If you are an adult who believes that using Snapchat before turning 18 negatively impacted your mental or physical health within the past ten years, or if you are the parent of a child under the age of 18 and believe that Snapchat has negatively impacted their mental or physical health within the past ten years, you or your child may qualify for a claim under federal and state laws and be entitled to monetary damages for pain and suffering, as well as reimbursement for medical treatment.
+If you are an adult who believes that using Snapchat before turning 18 negatively impacted your mental or physical health within the past ten years, or if you are the parent of a child under 18 and believe that Snapchat has negatively impacted their mental or physical health within the past ten years, you or your child may qualify for a claim under federal and state laws and be entitled to monetary damages for pain and suffering, as well as reimbursement for medical treatment.

 - Developed a defective product despite knowing it posed risks to users under the age of 18 mental health.